-Arc Number: Every time you see a clock, it will either display 3:43, 13:37 or the digits will add up to 7 (which is a reference to Bungie).
+Arc Number: Every time you see a clock, it will either display 3:43, 13:37 or digits that will add up to 7 (which is a reference to Bungie).

 Breaking the Fourth Wall: The figurines' owner is named "Jon", and the second episode has Chief commenting on a Bungie blog post about the first episode.
-Further, the plot of The Movie is started when Chief watches machinima by DigitalPh33r.
+Furthermore, the plot of The Movie is started when Chief watches several machinima videos by DigitalPh33r.

 In The Movie, the petition to stop Chief from making machinima in and his subsequent video response are direct references to similar events revolving around Uwe Boll.
 Chief even uses the same phrases as Boll in his video.

 Take That: As shown by the Chief being a Take That at Halo's Fan Dumb and indicated by some episodes' director commentaries, the plots of some episodes are aimed at common complaints that the Halo fanbase made about the games, or make fun of Xbox Live users in general.
 This intensified when Graham discontinued It's A Wonderful Live, a separate machinima series designed to vent out those same frustrations.

 Arbiter delivers one at the end of "Panic" (19/S3E7)

 Arbiter: A few of you obsessive types are probably now scampering to your Xboxes to register the gamertag "assassininja4827", "assninja4827" or some other slight variation.
 No one will be impressed.
 Just wanted to call you douchebags out on that beforehand.
 Owned.

 In fact, Todd, Travis, and Cortana's deaths seemed like this.